-The City of Toronto Act states, in Section 178 (3) under Powers and Duties of the Auditor General's Office, that "the Auditor General may exercise the powers and shall perform the duties as may be assigned to him or her by city council in respect of the City, its local boards (restricted definition) and such city controlled corporations and grant recipients as city council may specify."
-Under the City of Toronto Act "local boards (restricted definition)" is defined as a local board other than the Toronto Police Services Board, the Toronto Public Library and the Board of Health.
+The City of Toronto Act, 2006 states, in Section 178 (3) under Powers and Duties of the Auditor General's Office, that "the Auditor General may exercise the powers and shall perform the duties as may be assigned to him or her by city council in respect of the City, its local boards (restricted definition) and such city controlled corporations and grant recipients as city council may specify."
+Under the City of Toronto Act, 2006, "local boards (restricted definition)" is defined as a local board other than the Toronto Police Services Board, the Toronto Public Library and the Board of Health.
 In essence, the Auditor General of the City of Toronto, under the new legislation, has no authority to access records or conduct audit work at those "restricted" local boards.

-When this provision of the Act appeared in the first draft of the City of Toronto Act, the City Manager, in consultation with the Auditor General, requested a change to the legislation to amend this section of the Act to expand the Auditor General's responsibilities to include those other boards specifically excluded.
-The Ministry of Municipal Affairs and Housing advised that the various ministries responsible for legislation pertaining to the "local boards (restricted definition)" were not willing to accommodate the change at that time.
+When this provision of the Act appeared in the first draft of the City of Toronto Act, 2006 the City Manager, in consultation with the Auditor General, requested a change to the legislation to amend this section of the Act to expand the Auditor General's responsibilities to include those boards specifically excluded.
+The Ministry of Municipal Affairs and Housing advised that the various ministries responsible for legislation pertaining to the local boards (restricted definition) were not willing to accommodate the change at that time.

-The Auditor General has requested and received legal advice from the City Solicitor and has subsequently met with both the City Manager and the City Solicitor to further address this matter.
+The Auditor General met with both the City Manager and the City Solicitor to further address this matter.
 The City Solicitor has advised that Council may extend the mandate of the Auditor General to include the audits of the "restricted" local boards based upon specific requests of these boards.
-Under the City of Toronto Act as it now stands, the Auditor General would not have the mandate to independently determine specific audit work at the "restricted" local boards.
+Under the City of Toronto Act, 2006 as it now stands, the Auditor General would not have the mandate to independently determine specific audit work at the "restricted" local boards.

-Based on discussions with the City Manager, it is proposed that a recommendation be made to City Council to revise the Auditor General's by-law to provide for the Auditor General, at his discretion, to audit the operations of the "restricted" local boards at the request of each board.
-Further, it will be recommended that at the two-year review of the City of Toronto Act, amendments to the Act be recommended to include the "restricted" boards in those entities subject to audit by the Auditor General.
+City Council subsequently approved that the Auditor General, at his discretion, may undertake financial (excluding attest) compliance and performance audits of the "restricted" local boards upon request by the boards.
+Further, at the two-year review of the City of Toronto Act, amendments to the Act have been proposed to include the "restricted" boards in those entities subject to audit by the Auditor General.

-The Role of the Ombudsman Under the City of Toronto Act
+The Role of the Ombudsman Under the City of Toronto Act, 2006

-Under Section 171 of the City of Toronto Act "the function of the Ombudsman is to investigate any decision or recommendation made or any act done or omitted in the course of the administration of the City, its local boards (restricted definition) and such city-controlled corporations as city council may specify and affecting any person or body of persons in his, her or its personal capacity."
+Under Section 171 of the City of Toronto Act, 2006 "the function of the Ombudsman is to investigate any decision or recommendation made or any act done or omitted in the course of the administration of the City, its local boards (restricted definition) and such city-controlled corporations as city council may specify and affecting any person or body of persons in his, her or its personal capacity."

-We have had preliminary discussions with the City Manager's Office, particularly, in the context of the potential overlap of responsibilities as it relates to various complaints received by the Auditor General on the Fraud and Waste Hotline.
+We have had discussions with the City Manager's Office, particularly, in the context of the potential overlap of responsibilities as it relates to various complaints received by the Auditor General on the Fraud and Waste Hotline.
 We will continue these discussions with management but, based on initial discussions, any complaints received on the Fraud and Waste Hotline which are considered "ombudsman related" are currently referred to management by the Auditor General's Office.